chauff/cse1500-web-transcripts/README.md

   - :tv: Watch [this talk by Mandy Michael](https://youtu.be/5qgUC_z8syw) on text effects in CSS.
 Data attributes and pseudo-elements are a powerful combination!
   - :headphones: Listen to [this podcast by Wes Bos and Scott Tolinski](https://syntax.fm/show/021/what-s-new-in-css-variables-scoping-new-selectors-and-color-functions) on the present and future of CSS.
   - If you are looking for styling challenges, take a look at the weekly [CodePen Challenges](https://codepen.io/challenges/).
+  - At [https://flukeout.github.io/](https://flukeout.github.io/) you find a small game that allows you to practice CSS selectors.
 - Recommended readings:
   - :closed_book: Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014).
   - To make sense of CSS positioning, take a look [here](https://alistapart.com/article/css-positioning-101).